-The BCB-AES-GCM security context shall have the security context identifier specified in Section 5.1.
+The BCB-AES-GCM security context MUST have the security context identifier specified in $\frac{\text{Section 5.1}}{\text{Section 5.1}}$.

 4.2.
 Scope

 There are two scopes associated with BCB-AES-GCM: the scope of the confidentiality service and the scope of the authentication service.
 The first defines the set of information provided to the AES-GCM cipher for the purpose of producing cipher text.
 The second defines the set of information used to generate an authentication tag.